davidchan-emtelligent/elmoUser/punctuation restoration/readme.md

 ##### 3. ML classifier: comma_clf.model

-  Data samples are collected from 'good' sentences and other sentences with tag '.'.
+-Data samples are collected from 'good' sentences and other sentences with tag '.'.

-  For label comma ',', we collect 2920 identical sentences (from 7886).
+-For label comma ',', we collect 2920 identical sentences (from 7886).
 They give us 3189 samples.

-  For label period '.', we collect 17380 identical sentences (from 86861).
+-For label period '.', we collect 17380 identical sentences (from 86861).
 After augmentation with shuffled tail sentences, we got 22118 samples.

-  Shuffle and split them into 23254 training and 2053 testing samples.
+-Shuffle and split them into 23254 training and 2053 testing samples.

-  Using head = 6 and tail = 3 words, we create 9 words features for our nueral network model.
+-Using head = 6 and tail = 3 words, we create 9 words features for our nueral network model.

-  While best char-based (head = 25 and tail = 15 chars) LSTM model gives the best accuracy 0.9459, word-based MLP model gives a better accuracy 0.9489:
+-While best char-based (head = 25 and tail = 15 chars) LSTM model gives the best accuracy 0.9459, word-based MLP model gives a better accuracy 0.9489:

 		vocabs: 8712  tags: 2  len(feature_vec): 9
 		[8712, 300, 2700, 2, 1, 'Adam', 'model/comma_clf.model']